-scroll-one-line-up()
+delete-next-word()

-delete-next-character() delete-previous-character() These actions remove the character immediately before or after the insert point.
-If a Carriage Return is removed then the next line is appended to the end of the current line. delete-next-word() delete-previous-word() These actions remove all characters between the insert point location and the next word boundary.
-A word boundary is defined as a Space, Tab or Carriage Return. delete-selection() This action removes all characters in the current selection.
+delete-previous-word() These actions remove all characters between the insert point location and the next word boundary.
+A word boundary is defined as a Space, Tab or Carriage delete-selection() This action removes all characters in the current selection.
 The selection can be set with the selection actions.

+Return.

+Selection Actions

-Selec ction Actions select-word() This action selects the word in which the insert point is currently located.
-If the insert point is between words then it will select the previous word. select-all() This action selects the entire text buffer. select-start() This action sets the insert point to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event).
+select-word() This action selects the word in which the insert point is currently located.
+If the insert point is between words then it will select the previous word.

+select-all() This action selects the entire text buffer.

+select-start() This action sets the insert point to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event).
 It will then begin a selection at this location.
-If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section called "Text Selections for Application Programmers" for details).
+If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section titled \fBText Selections for Application Programmers\fP for details).